-Poetry collection to come out from Fernwood Press in early 2023.
+Wild Apples is now out from Fernwood Press.
 Wild Apples are hard fruits left in abandoned orchards.
 Like rock walls, a symbol of New England where poet Tricia Knoll found a home in the Vermont woods just before the pandemic locked down.
-She begins the book with downsizing to make her move.
+She begins the book with downsizing to make her move from Oregon.
 Then her poems tell of both loneliness and wonder at the birth of grandsons who live just down the road and the wildlife that moves through her five acres of land.
 Now available at Amazon and your favorite bookstore.

 “The bones of this land are not mine,” writes Tricia Knoll, longtime Oregon poet moved to the woods of northern Vermont, but inWild Apples the reader sees the poet begin to make it her own.
 Here she awaits and then welcomes a first grandchild, telling him what she holds sacred: “milkweed, horses, dogs…” and the list ends with “poetry and songs by people who tell the truth.”
 This poet has brought with her the gift of telling truth with beauty. – Penelope Scambly Schott, Past recipient of the Oregon Book Award for Poetry and author ofOn Dufur Hill